 Can You be “Mostly Vegan”?

-Let me share some phrases I often make use of to nudge people toward plant-based lifestyles:
+Let me share some phrases I often use in order to nudge people toward plant-based lifestyles:

-But I presume a functional level of intelligence on the part of my listener.
-Qualifiers like “mostly” or “80 percent” can add to the vegan concept’s utility, while expanding the variety of potential commitments that people feel ready to take.
+But I presume that the people I talk to possess a functional level of intelligence.
+Qualifiers like “mostly” or “80 percent” can add to the vegan concept’s utility, while inspiring whatever steps forward each person feels ready to take.

 Two Contemporary Definitions of Vegan

-We’ve just reviewed the most important issues and controversies surrounding the vegan concept.
-Now let’s try to define vegan in the clearest and most reasonable possible way.
+Now that we’ve exhaustively reviewed the most important issues and controversies surrounding the vegan concept, let’s try to define the term in the clearest and most sensible way.

 Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

-Since that definition sounds like it was written by a committee, I feel inspired to offer my own:
+Since that definition sounds like it was written by a committee, I want to offer my own:

-Vegan refers to any food formulated without ingredients produced by or derived from animals, or any diet consisting exclusively of these plant-based foods.
-A vegan lifestyle, whenever safe and practical, additionally avoids the purchase or use of any products linked to animal exploitation.
+Vegan refers to any food formulated without ingredients produced by or derived from animals, or any diet consisting exclusively of these foods.
+A vegan lifestyle, whenever safe and practical, additionally avoids the use of any products linked to animal exploitation.

 Why Personal Motivation is Irrelevant

-Put another way, it’s fine to promote whatever you regard as the most powerful reasons for dropping animal products from your life.
+Put another way, it’s fine to promote whatever you regard as the most powerful reasons for avoiding animal products.
 But it’s not-so-fine to assert that unless people swear off animal products for those particular reasons, they can’t consider themselves vegan.

-Since no definition can please everyone, I don’t consider either my definition or the Vegan Society’s to offer the final take on what vegan means.
-But even though society will never unanimously agree on a precise definition, we can certainly agree on what it takes to move in a vegan direction.
-If you’re not making use of the vegan concept to avoid animal products or to encourage others to do so, there seems little reason to spend time debating the word’s nuances.
+Since no definition can please everyone, I consider neither my definition nor the Vegan Society’s to offer the final word on the matter.
+Even though we can’t define veganism in a way that pleases everybody, we can all certainly agree it’s desirable to move in a vegan direction.
+As long as you use the vegan concept to eliminate demand for animal products, there seems little reason to fixate on finding the One True Definition.

 Attitude is Everything